Property Division Tampa Florida Attorney

 - Property inherited during the marriage may also be separate property, provided it has not been commingled with marital property.

-- Any property acquired after the marriage is considered marital property.
+- Property acquired after the marriage is considered marital property.

 - Appreciation or the increase in value of separate property during the marriage may be considered marital property unless provisions are made otherwise in a prenuptial agreement or the property has clearly not been commingled with marital property.

-Once we have determined marital versus separate property, we will then determine an appropriate appraisal value for each marital asset and debt and begin the process of division.
+Once we have determined marital versus separate property, we will then determine an appropriate value for each marital asset and debt and begin the process of division.
 If a value is not readily ascertainable, it may be necessary to hire appraisers or forensic accountants to determine the value of the property.

 We have experience handling high-asset divorce cases involving the division of real property, businesses, retirement accounts and military pensions.
-Attorney Roberta Kohn has helped many clients to resolve highly contested property division matters.
-In cases where an agreement cannot be reached, she will go to court and fight aggressively to protect your interests and work to obtain an appropriate outcome.
+Attorney Roberta Kohn has helped many clients resolve highly contested property division matters.
+In cases where an agreement cannot be reached, she will go to court and fight aggressively to protect your interests and work to obtain your best possible outcome.